 How to Get to Fort Siloso and Skywalk

 By Cable Car: Take Mount Faber Line cable car from Mount Faber Station or Harbourfront Station, alight at Sentosa Station.
 Then, change to another cable car network called Sentosa Line (which operates only within Sentosa).
 Take Sentosa Line cable car from Imbiah Lookout Station and alight at Siloso Point Station.
 Walk 100m to Fort Siloso Skywalk.
+Read my detailed guide to riding cable car in Singapore.

 By Sentosa Express: Take Sentosa Express from VivoCity Level 3, and alight at Beach Station.
 From Beach Station, you take the free Bus A or Beach Tram (towards Siloso direction) and alight at Siloso Point.
 Then, walk 100m to Fort Siloso Skywalk.